SwoopGT/Steam-Games-Recommender-System-using-Apple-Turicreate/README.md

 </br>

-##### 5.5.2 Building the Recommender Systems
+##### 5.5.2 Building of Recommender Systems

 1. Factorization Recommender – Observed ratings are modeled as a weighted combination of terms, where weights are learned from data.

 2. Ranking Factorization Recommender – Recommends items that are both similar to items in a user’s dataset and if rating is given, which item would be rated highly by the user.